Dennison Robinson

-Marquette Dennison Robinson (born September 7, 1978 in Monroe, Louisiana) is a former American football defensive back of the Arena Football League (AFL).
-He now serves as the Assistant Defensive Coordinator and ((Director of Player Development))for the Chicago Blitz of the Continental Indoor Football League (CIFL).
-He last played for the Chicago Slaughter of the CIFL.
+Marquette Dennison Robinson (born September 7, 1978) is an American former football defensive back who played in the Arena Football League (AFL).
+He also played for the Chicago Slaughter of the CIFL.
 He attended the University of West Georgia.

 Early life

 Robinson attended Murphy High School in Mobile, Alabama, and was a letterman in football and basketball.
 He was a two-time All-State selection in both sports.
 Marquette Dennison Robinson graduated from Murphy High School in 1996.

 College career

 Robinson attended Mississippi Gulf Coast Community College and was a two-year letterman in football.
 Robinson graduated from Mississippi Gulf Coast and attended the University of West Georgia, where he lettered during the 1998 season.

 Professional career

 RFL

 In the first half of 1999, Robinson played for the Mobile Admirals of the short-lived Regional Football League.

 CFL

 In the second half of 1999, Robinson played for the Toronto Argonauts of the Canadian Football League, where he intercepted 7 passes.